The Vault (game show): Round 1

 Each player individually had three minutes to answer up to 10 questions, with all other players sequestered in soundproof booths backstage.
 Players were spotted £1,000 to start the round, could offer multiple guesses without penalty, and could pass as often as desired.

 Once a player had answered or passed on all 10 questions, they could negotiate with one broker at a time to get answers to any questions they were stuck on.
 Each studio broker could press a button to illuminate a light on their podium and signal their readiness to make an offer.
 However, the player would not know if a particular call-in broker might know an answer until/unless they called on that person.
 If the player and a broker agreed on a price, the broker then stated their answer; if it was correct, the price was paid to them out of the player's winnings for the round.

 Each correct answer awarded £100 to the player, regardless of whether they or a broker had given it.
 Answering all 10 questions correctly awarded a £5,000 bonus.
 After all players had taken a turn, the two high scorers kept whatever money they had accumulated and advanced to Round 2.
 All others were eliminated from the game with no winnings.

 Round 2

 The two remaining players were each spotted £1,000 to start this round.
 The host asked alternating questions for four minutes, starting with the high scorer from Round 1.
 After the host finished a question, the player in control had 15 seconds to respond, and could immediately turn to the brokers for help.
 If time ran out, the opponent had a further 15 seconds to answer.
 If both players missed the same question, the host gave the correct answer and moved on to the next one.
 Players could only use their spotted/accumulated money from this round to buy answers.

 Questions were now worth £200 each, and the player who gave more correct answers won a £5,000 bonus.
 The player with the higher combined total from Rounds 1 and 2 advanced to Round 3, while the other player was eliminated with only their Round 1 winnings.

+In the case of a tie, a penalty shootout-style tiebreaker would take place, in which each player would answer up to three questions.
+Each question had to be answered within 10 seconds and no help from the brokers was allowed.
+Whoever gave more right answers here would advance.
+If there was another tie afterwards, a final question would be given and the first player to respond correctly would advance.